kdlong/SelectorTools/Readme.md

 The repository includes scripts that are designed to produce "data cards" that are inputs to the [HiggsCombine](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit) or [Combinetf](https://github.com/bendavid/HiggsAnalysis-CombinedLimit/tree/tensorflowfit) programs.

 Scripts are built for dedicated analyses, that make use of a [common helper class](Utilities/python/CombineCards.py).
-Specific examples are [setupWGenCombine.py][Utilties/scripts/setupWGenCombine.py) and [setupZGenCombine.py][Utilties/scripts/setupZGenCombine.py)
+Specific examples are [setupWGenCombine.py](Utilties/scripts/setupWGenCombine.py) and [setupZGenCombine.py](Utilties/scripts/setupZGenCombine.py)

-### Example card production for WGen analysis

-### Combineft setup and running the fit

-### Impact plots
+See the following section for a detailed example of how to setup and run the fit + impact plots using combinetf

 ## Detailed Example WGen